- See: Spine in AS;

 - epidural hematoma may contribute to spinal cord injury;

-- initial stabilization of C-spine w/ halo
+- initial stabilization of C-spine w/ halo traction is recommended;

 - immobilize C-spine in prefracture position;